9 Reasons You NEED a Wedding Planner

 7. Honest Unbiased Opinions

 A wedding planner is unbiased.
-They don’t care what colors you want, what theme you like, or if your wedding cake matches the mood of the celebration.
-They are there to make sure that you get exactly what you desire and want to see though your wedding album every year on your anniversary.
-And, I bet they would love a referral from you or a high rated review.
+They don’t care what colors you want, what theme you like, or if your wedding cake matches the celebration.
+They are there to coach you and help you filter through all possible options.

 6. Keeping your budget in mind

+Oh look at that.
+Budget!
 I don’t care if you are a hot to trot movie star or a down to earth science teacher, everyone has a wedding budget in mind.
-Unlike a friend helping you plan your wedding, a wedding planner is there to help you with your budget.
-They completely understand the balance of money versus time, or quantity versus quality.

 5. Constant Contact (Or almost)